engedy/abusive-warn.permission.site/README.md

-# abusive.permission.site
+# abusive-warn.permission.site
-Testing site classified as one that is known to mislead users into accepting the notification permission.
+Testing site classified as one that is on the warning list for misleading users into accepting the notification permission.